vass-engineering/Lab-kubernetesSpray-v1.20.2/Readme.md

 ```
 *Example exit: worker01.k8s.labs.vass.es | CHANGED | rc=0 >> glusterfs 7.2*

-Create the topology file for glusterfs, where you should add the hostnames, IPS, and disk device for Storage, as it is automatically completed with the variables from the file all.yaml, just check that everything is correct.
-Maybe you have to change the disk (device reference), as it must not be the disk where you installed the OS, it must be a totally free disk not formated.
+This installation processs create the topology file for glusterfs, if you have modified the inventory for Vagrant check the next file:

 ```
 cd /root/glusterfs_installation/deploy/

-vi topology.json

-cat topology.json (Exmple)
+cat topology.json
 {
   "clusters": [
     {